 Support for DKIM was added to the service-now.com domain in late 2017.
-With DKIM enabled, the ServiceNow (service-now.com) email servers sign outgoing messages.
+With DKIM enabled, the ServiceNow (service-now.com) email servers sign outgoing messages using a private key.

 Receiving mail servers can then use a public key, published on the service-now.com DNS record, to verify the signatures on any emails sent out from the ServiceNow (service-now.com) email servers.

-Note that DKIM signing will only work for emails where the From: address is <something>@service-now.com.
+Note that DKIM signing will only work for emails where the From: address is firstname.lastname@example.org.
 It's not possible for customers to add DKIM DNS records to the service-now.com domain for their own domains.

 DKIM DNS Records